Notre Dame vs. Southern Utah Predictions & Picks - Women's NCAA Tournament First Round

 Notre Dame Schedule Analysis

-- The Fighting Irish's signature win this season came against the Virginia Tech Hokies, a squad ranked inside the AP's Top 25 (No. 4).
-The Fighting Irish secured the 63-52 win on the road on December 18.
+- The Fighting Irish's best win this season came in a 63-52 victory against the No. 4 Virginia Tech Hokies on December 18.

-- The Fighting Irish have nine wins versus Quadrant 1 opponents, tied for the 10th-most in the country.
+- The Fighting Irish have nine wins versus Quadrant 1 teams, tied for the 10th-most in the country.

-- The Fighting Irish have seven wins over Quadrant 3 teams, tied for the 43rd-most in Division 1.
+- The Fighting Irish have seven wins versus Quadrant 3 teams, tied for the 43rd-most in the nation.

 Notre Dame 2022-23 Best Wins